Japan: Greater Tokyo Area

 Program Activities

-To help students fully experience the richness of Japanese culture, our program in Japan is planning to offer a selection of activities and field trips.
+To help students fully experience the richness of Japanese culture, our program is planning to offer a selection of activities and field trips.
 Immerse yourself in the traditional art of the tea ceremony with a kimono experience, gaining insights into the cultural significance of this ritual.
-Explore local design exhibits and museums in Tokyo, including the Kanagawa Museum of Modern Literature, to understand the evolution of Japanese design and literature.
-Additionally, embark on a day trip to Tokyo Tower, the Imperial Palace, and possibly Hakone, witnessing iconic landmarks and delving into Japan's imperial history.
+Visit local factories or companies such as Asahi Printech and Tokyo Stock Exchange to gain a deeper understanding of Japan’s business and industrial sectors.
+Additionally, take on a day trip to the Imperial Palace, the National Diet Building, then another one to Mt.
+Fuji, witnessing iconic landmarks and delving into Japan’s political and natural landscapes.
 These to-be-confirmed activities will be complemented by optional on-site experiences, providing students with the chance to explore unique facets of Japanese culture and create lasting memories of their summer abroad journey.